Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Holland America Volendam

-It sounded like exactly what we wanted – lots of Vietnam plus Cambodia and Thailand – and all for the incredibly reasonable (last minute) price of $999/person for an ocean-view cabin.
-Though Asia is a very inexpensive destination, just the ease of not having to book flights or trains between cities, hotels, airport transfers, etc. was well worth the price of the cruise.
+Though Asia is a very inexpensive destination, just the ease of not having to book flights or trains between cities, hotels, airport transfers, etc. is well worth the price of the cruise.

-Not to mention you only have to unpack once (a high priority on my husband’s list), all your meals are included and you let the ship’s captain worry about transporting you safely to each destination while you relax at the spa (a high priority on my list).
+Not to mention you only have to unpack once (a high priority on my husband’s list), all your meals are included, and you let the ship’s captain worry about transporting you safely to each destination while you relax at the spa (a high priority on my list).

 A Weekend in Hong Kong